Coyote, Dog, or …?

 Yes, tracks can be used to identify which species an animal belongs to.
-And though sometimes the species is an obvious distinction, there are plenty of other instances when it’s less than clear who that animal was, and uncertainty can grow, quite happily, in a confused tracker’s mind, obscuring their self-confidence and slowing down the whole process of reading that story.
+And though sometimes the species is an obvious distinction, there are plenty of other instances when it’s less than clear who that animal was, and uncertainty can grow, quite happily, in a confused tracker’s mind, thinning their self-confidence and slowing down the whole process of reading that story.
 Would it help beginning trackers to have illustrations that show them how to make distinctions between species who leave similar tracks?

 Bovidae – Bison, Goats, Muskox, and Sheep